flexera-public/rsc/README.md

 The packages contain "resource locators", one per resource exposed by the underlying API.

-Locators are instantiated using factory methods exposed by the Api15 object.
+Locators are instantiated using factory methods exposed by the Api object.
 The factory methods accept the collection or resource href and return the corresponding locator.
 For example the following creates a cloud locator:
 ```go